gqrlt1207/CI-CD-test/README.md

 Overview

-  The purpose of this mini-project is to create a simple hello project, and then build this project and deploy it using docker and container technology.
-Besides that, we also need to integrate the different parts to implement Continueous Integrationg and Continueous Deployment automatically.
+  The purpose of this mini-project is to create a simple hello project, build this project and deploy it to container.
+Besides that, we also need to stremline those separated steps to implement CI/CD.
+With more and more business move to internet, Security review integration is also one of the goals of this project.

   The design for this mini-project is as below:

     a.
 Creating a Java project and implement the simple REST API, when the app receives a request, it will response properly.
     b.
-Writing a bash script 'build.sh' which will use 'docker' to compile the 'hello' java project and create a final image which hosts hello app and the jre.
+Writing a bash script 'build.sh' which will use 'docker' to compile the 'hello' java project, perform security scan using SonarQube tool, create a final image which hosts hello app and the jre enrionment.
     c.
 The 'build.sh' script will perform some test to ensure the hello app works as expected.
     d.
-The 'build.sh' script will automatically delete the intermidate images and only keep the final image which is around 123 MB.
+The 'build.sh' script will automatically delete the intermediate images and only keep the final image which is around 123 MB.
     e.
 If we pass a parameter containing 'clean'  to 'build.sh', after the test, both the helloapp container and related image will be destroyed to clean the environment.
     f. we use Jenkins pipeline to retreive the code from the GitHub and execute 'build.sh' on the related Linux server where docker is running with the version which is above 17.05.

  The work flow is as below:

  start ---> Jenkins pipeline ----->pull code from GitHub to 1 slave linux server ------> run 'build.sh' on the slave Linux server----> compiling hello project using 'maven'
- -----> creating image which hosts the hello app ----> starting container ----> test ----> remove the intermidiate images----> end
+ ----->scan the code using SonarQube tool---> creating image which hosts the hello app ----> starting container ----> test ----> remove the intermidiate images----> end

  If you do not have Jenkins installed, the work flow is as below:

- pull code from GitHub to one linux server ------> run 'build.sh' on the Linux server----> compiling hello project using 'maven' (performed by build.sh)
+ pull code from GitHub to one linux server ------> run 'build.sh' on the Linux server----> compiling hello project using 'maven'
- -----> creating image which hosts the hello app (performed by build.sh)----> starting container (build.sh)----> test(build.sh)----> remove the intermidiate images(build.sh)
+ ----->scan the code using SonarQube tool----> creating image which hosts the hello app----> starting container----> test----> remove the intermidiate images
  ----> end

+ Most of the tasks are executed by 'build.sh' script which is the main part of this project.

 Below is the details: